nolar/looptime/docs/tools.rst

 ``looptime.patch_event_loop()`` replaces the event loop's class with the newly constructed one.
-For those who care, it is an equivalent of the following hack (some restrictions apply to the derived class):
+For those who care, it is an equivalent of the following hack (some restrictions apply to the derived class).

+In general, patching the existing event loop instance is done by this hack:

 .. code-block:: python